 COULD WE BE THE FIRST ONE ON VANCOUVER ISLAND?

 Note: I wrote this page when we were just planning our PV system in the fall of 2014.
-See the next chapters of this story in my January 29 Update, Our Vote, Engineering Approval, Installation, Join Us? (lots of technical info on that one), Three Months In, 2015 Summary, Spring Cleaning, and Routine Now..
+See the next chapters of this story in my January 29 Update, Our Vote, Engineering Approval, Installation, Join Us? (lots of technical info on that one), Three Months In, 2015 Summary, Spring Cleaning, Routine Now, Over Three Years, and Still Producing in 2023.

 We’re working towards installing solar panels on our roof.